ryancramerdesign/ProcessWire/README.md

 /.htaccess
 ```

-Replacing the above directory/files is typically the only thing you
+Replacing the above directory/files is typically the primary thing you
 need to do in order to upgrade.
-But please see below for more specific
+But please see the version-to-version
-details about each of these:
+specific upgrade notes documented further in this section.
+Below are
+more details about how you should replace the files mentioned above.

 #### Replacing the /wire/ directory